Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

 There are two categories of drivers:

 - **built-in functions** (average, sum, minimum and maximum) The driven property will have the value of the average, sum, lowest or highest (respectively) of the referenced *Driver Variables*' values.
 - **custom** (scripted expression).
-   A Mathematical or Python expression that can make use of the *Driver Variables*.
+  A mathematical or Python expression that can make use of the *Driver Variables*.
 See `Expressions`_.

 Driver Value